This page explains the general GST registration process and matters pertaining to the GST registration of overseas entities and Joint Ventures.

 • You must first be authorised in Corppass for the IRAS digital service, "GST (Filing and Application)" to access the GST registration digital service on mytax.iras.gov.sg.

-• If none of your employees or third parties (e.g. your tax agent) has a Corppass account, please refer to our webpage on Corppass on how to register for Corppass.
+• If none of your employees or third parties (e.g. your tax agent) has a Corppass account, please refer to the Corppass guides on how to register for Corppass.

 • You will be required to attach supporting documents (PDF, 223KB) at the end of the application process.
 Please prepare the required documents in softcopy before starting the application process.